-In this article, we explain the symptoms of flu, how it is treated, how it differs from a cold, and the best ways to prevent flu occurring.
+In this article, we explain the symptoms of flu, the treatment options, how it differs from a cold, and how to prevent the flu.

 - cold sweats and shivers